 Not so long ago my youngest mudlet wanted to take her friends on one of those Go Ape-style climbing adventures.
 She’s only nine, but she’s a tall nine, and pretty fearless.
-Not all nine-year-olds come that way, and I thought it may not endear me to the parents of her friends if – while under my, um, care – they were sent 40-or-so metres up into the treetops, even with a harness!
+Not all nine-year-olds come that way, and I thought it may not endear me to the parents of her friends if – while on my watch – they were sent 40-or-so metres up into the treetops, even with a harness!

 But then I heard about Hobbledown Farm at Epsom where there’s a high ropes course (but not too high) with a zip wire, and a wonderful timber built village, among other farmy delights.